-The shelf should be placed in the center of the kiln on top of the 3 evenly spaced shelf posts that came with the kiln.
+The shelf should be placed in the center of the kiln on top of the 3 evenly spaced shelf posts.
 Be careful not to hit the thermocouple when placing the shelf.
 Do not try to load the shelf while there is power to the kiln.